““Great leaders do not create followers, they create more leaders” – Tom Peters

 The cracks are not just showing; they are gaping and swallowing up substantial numbers of headteachers and school leaders who have decided enough is enough and left the profession.
 Strangely enough, there are not enormous numbers of would-be school leaders clamouring in the wings.
 There is a natural reluctance to step into school leadership because colleagues have seen what it does to their fellow leaders, and it isn’t good!

-The sad fact is that deep down, we know how to start fixing this; we have the evidence base, the research papers, and the professional wisdom to be able to suggest the path forward, but what we still don’t feel we have is the permission or the bravery to set out on that journey.
+The sad fact is that deep down, we know how to start fixing this.
+We have the evidence base, the research papers, and the professional wisdom to be able to suggest the path forward, but what we still don’t feel we have is the permission or the bravery to set out on that journey.

 There is no silver bullet or quick fix.
 Let’s accept that from the get-go.
 This cannot be checked off after a tremendous team-building session or a field trip out with colleagues (if people even have the time and energy to go along to these!)
 But there is a way forward.